Nagendra1997/mesibo-documentation/livestreaming.md

 title: Mesibo Live Conferencing and Streaming Platform- Conference Calling, Live Streaming, Screen sharing and chat API
 ---

-Video conferencing apps like Zoom and Google Meet are showing new ways for people to virtually collaborate and connect.
-Streaming services like Netflix, Youtube, Prime Video, etc have forever changed the way people consume entertainment and media.
+Applications like Zoom and Google Meet are showing new ways for people to connect.
+Streaming services like Netflix, Youtube, Prime Video, etc are changing the way people consume entertainment.
 Imagine if you can build such applications with minimal setup and cost.

 With Mesibo Live Conferencing and Streaming Platform, this is now a reality.
 You can build applications at scale for teleconferencing, virtual events and webinars, on-demand streaming and more - all at no additional cost with an on-premise platform!

-Mesibo offers the most powerful combination of features to build any kind of conferencing and streaming application that you can think of
+Mesibo offers a powerful combination of features to build any kind of conferencing and streaming application , with all the features that you can think of with minimal setup and cost.

 - Just under a 700KB memory footprint.
 This means that you can run Mesibo's platform on any server with minimum resources.
 You can ieven run it on something that fits in your palm -a Raspberry Pi.
 - Optimized to scale to billions of users, with efficient load balancing